hcsaba1982/MS/1-install-calico-k8s-lab/README.md

 Make sure you are in the right directory:

-`cd TRAININGWORKBOOKS/foundation/1-install-calico-k8s-lab`
+`cd training-lab-workbooks/foundation/1-install-calico-k8s-lab`

-Change `TRAININGWORKBOOKS` to the directory where you have clone the training labs repository.
+Change `training-lab-workbooks` to the directory where you have clone the training labs repository.

 ## 1.1.
 Install Calico